Injections for back pain refer to the injections which are given in the back to control the back pain not responding to conservative treatment.

-Just like other two described procedure, facet joint block can be done up to three times per year.
+Just like the other two described procedure, the facet joint block can be done up to three times per year.
 There are very few risks associated with this technique.

 If facet block injections provide good but temporary relief, , a facet rhizotomy may be considered for lasting pain relief.

 In this procedure, a needle with a probe is inserted just outside the joint.
 The probe is then heated with radio waves and applied to the sensory nerve, disabling it.